LaysDragon/minecolonies/README.md

 - Stash block from 1.15 (but missing a lot of translation)
 - fix journeymap inpc support from [ldtteam/minecolonies#4784](https://github.com/ldtteam/minecolonies/pull/4784)

+### Add
+- add support for modded shield
+- add support for tinker bow(but only durability Effective)

 For Developers
 --